AshV/AshV.github.IO/executing-actions-using-javascript-c-sharp-example-dynamics-365/ReadMe.md

 ﻿# Executing Actions using JavaScript / C\# in Dynamics 365

-In Dynamics 365 we have feasiblilty to trigger Actions from Clientside code and Serverside code both.
+In Dynamics 365 we have feasibility to trigger Actions from Client-side code and Server-side code both.
 Let's have a look how it can be achieved.

-I have created  an action with name new_GreetAction(see images below), it's a global action and has Input and Output Argumant both.
+I have created  an action with name new_GreetAction(see images below), it's a global action and has Input and Output Argument both.
 We will see how to call it programmatically.

 ![](assets/greetaction.png)
 ![](assets/setting_out_param.png)